Vaccinating Health Workers (VHWs)

 The online course takes approximately four hours to complete.
 It offers an overview of current best practices, the administration of Comirnaty, influenza and MMR vaccines to individuals aged 5 years and older and covers the preparation of MMR and Comirnaty vaccine doses.

-Click here to view the VHW Stage 2 online course.
+Click here to view registration options for the VHW Stage 2 online course.
+This includes the practical workshop locations and dates.

 Step 3: Apply for authorisation with Health New Zealand